 Email file transfer doesn’t need any additional setup or knowledge.
 However, we recommend this as the least solution to transfer files.
 You can send the email attachment from one machine and open the email in the second machine and download the attached file.
 Emails are capable of attaching large files size in GBs.
 However, emails are still not offering large file transferring like cloud dives or SMTP transfer.
 Please refer to our solution to email LARGE file attachment for those who want to transfer large file attachments.

 Even you can use your iPhone as a portable drive to transfer the files in between MAC and PC.
 Please see the post here iPhone as a portable hard disk for your Mac and for the PC please see iPhone as a portable hard disk for your Windows.

 Transfer Files between Windows and MAC over WiFi

 There are plenty of methods to transfer files between Mac and Windows.
-If you are not tech savvy and don’t have large files, then the best choice is Cloud Drives or USB Flash Drives.
+If you are not tech-savvy and don’t have large files, then the best choice is Cloud Drives or USB Flash Drives.
 Use a Portable Hard Drive or USB drive to transfer your files, if you are ready to spend money on external discs.
 Transfer files via your network, if you have large size files to transfer.
-The alternative choice is to use a NAS based drives and use as a local cloud storage for entire home network.
+The alternative choice is to use NAS based drives and use as local cloud storage for the entire home network.